Terror suspect lived in quiet Tampa community

 NYC terror suspect Sayfullo Saipov lived in quiet Tampa community

-“It’s just an average apartment complex, until last night,” a resident said.
+‘It’s just an average apartment complex, until last night,’ a resident of Temple Terrace said.

 TAMPA — Neighbors in the quiet Temple Terrace, Florida, apartment complex where New York City terror suspect Sayfullo Saipov is reported to have lived said Wednesday morning they were alarmed by reports that a suspected terrorist lived in their midst.

-“The more I see his face on television I recognize him by his eyes . . . but, other than that this is a really quiet community so if he was here, he didn’t really talk to a lot of people,” Colarte said, standing on the balcony of her apartment that overlooks the back of the first-story apartment Saipov is reported to have lived in, according to public records.
+“The more I see his face on television I recognize him by his eyes. . . .
+But, other than that, this is a really quiet community, so if he was here, he didn’t really talk to a lot of people,” Colarte said as she stood on the balcony of her apartment, which overlooks the back of the first-story apartment Saipov is reported to have lived in, according to public records.

 Colarte said she wasn’t sure when Saipov left the complex, but said a woman currently resides in the apartment that overlooks a grassy courtyard and community pool.

-Another resident, an Air Force veteran who has lived in the complex for more than eight years, said he was alarmed upon hearing reports that Saipov lived in the community, but said he never noticed the native of Uzbekistan.
+Another resident, an Air Force veteran who has been living in the complex for more than eight years, said he was alarmed upon hearing reports that Saipov lived in the community, but said he never noticed the native of Uzbekistan.

 “It’s just an average apartment complex, until last night,” he said.

-Signs posted on the leasing office of the Heritage at Tampa apartment complex said the office was closed but the building’s “corporate office is preparing a press release.”
+Signs posted on the leasing office of the Heritage at Tampa apartment complex Tuesday morning said the office was closed but the building’s “corporate office is preparing a news release.”

+In the afternoon, the office reopened and a representative for the apartment complex said at the request of law enforcement officials he could not offer details about Saipov’s time living there.

+In a written statement, the building’s management said: “We are shocked and deeply saddened by this tragedy and our hearts go out to the individuals and families impacted.
+Based on our review of rental history for the property, the suspect in question was a former resident.
+We are fully cooperating with law enforcement to provide any information requested.”